Excel-projects/Server-Help/README.md

 <a id="user-content-how-to" class="anchor" href="#how-to" aria-hidden="true"> </a>
 ####	How To...
 (Button)
-* TODO: update here
+* Opens the how to guide in a browser

 <a id="user-content-report-issue" class="anchor" href="#report-issue" aria-hidden="true"> </a>
 ####	Report Issue (Button)
-* TODO: update here
+* Opens the new issue page in a browser

 #### Description (Label)
 * The application name with the version